4 Signs Your Dog Feels Comfortable Around You

 3. Your dog makes eye contact with you

 When dogs lock eyes with other dogs, it’s a sign of trouble.
 It’s a confident threat.
 But more often than not, dogs that lock eyes with their playmates are more like ”let’s have some serious fun now”.
-This happens when dogs are so close to each other that a playful threat is allowed rather than misunderstood.
+This happens when dogs are so familiar that a playful threat is allowed rather than misunderstood.

 This is why you will hear people saying that you should avoid eye contact with your dog, as it can be seen as an asking-for-submission gesture by them.